LeaKaftan/leakaftan/content/research/index.md

 This is an ERC Starting Grant project (PI: Nils-Christian Bormann).
 [Further information can be found here.](https://www.uni-wh.de/en/uwh-international/university/faculty-of-management-economics-and-society/department-of-philosophy-politics-and-economics/chair-of-international-political-studies/)

+### Work in progress

+Party System Polarization and Fragmentation in Europe before and after World War II, together with Nils-Christian Bormann

 ## Rebels in Representative Democracies

 Many politicians take actions to separate themselves from their party while entire parties seek to distance themselves from the political system.
 They do so for political gain, and often at the expense of the party or the system as a whole.
 But we lack a solid understanding of when and why voters actually like rebels -- those politicians willing to attack their party or the political system for personal gain.
 The project investigates political rebellion using cross-national survey experiments and social media analysis.